leading care at a level 3 epilepsy center

-Dayton Children's neurology department is accredited by the National Association of Epilepsy Centers (NAEC) as a level 4 epilepsy center - the highest level of epilepsy care.
+Dayton Children's neurology department is accredited by the National Association of Epilepsy Centers (NAEC) as a level 3 epilepsy center.

 - Broad range of surgical procedures for epilepsy

 - Resective epilepsy surgery

 - Noninvasive evaluation for epilepsy surgery

 - Basic neurodiagnostic evaluation

 - Basic range of medical, neuro-psychological and psychosocial care

 Epilepsy comes from a Greek word meaning "to hold or seize," and people who have epilepsy have seizures.
 You might also call a seizure a convulsion, fit or spell.
 A seizure is a change in a person's behavior that comes from abnormal electrical activity in the brain.
 Most seizures occur without warning, although some people have a funny feeling, an upset stomach, or a weird smell or taste right before a seizure.
 Others find that certain things may bring on a seizure, like not getting enough sleep or playing video games.